XavierBerger/RPi-Monitor/README.md

     sudo apt-get install libhttp-daemon-ssl-perl

-**Can I  run RPi-Monitor on a computer other than a Raspberry Pi**
+**Can I  run RPi-Monitor on a computer other than a Raspberry Pi?**

 Yes, you can, you will just have to update rpimonitor.conf to reflect you hardware arhitecture.

 **I did update the configuration but I can't see the change in rrd**

 If you change the configuration , the _rrd_ files will have to be regenerated.
 Delete the rrd file concerned by the change and restart rpimonitord.
-This can be done with the ollowing command is rpimonitord is installed as a daemon:
+This can be done with the following command is rpimonitord is installed as a daemon:

     sudo restart rpimonitord